dcunited001/dcunited001.github.io/_posts/2018-10-20-analytic-neurology-da-vinci-shakespeare-and-the-bridge-between-brain-and-mind.md

-  to suddenly change? (i.e. like the Neuro research where a sense like sight is mapped from optical nerves to gustatory or auditory cranial nerves) Or what is the impact on the mind’s structure in people who lack specific senses?) 🤨🧐
+  to suddenly change? (i.e. like the Neuro research where a sense like sight is mapped from optical nerves to gustatory or auditory cranial nerves) Or what is the impact on the mind’s structure in people who lack specific senses?)
+  - is there any limit on the range of epistemic strucures that can be represented

-By establishing a #Neuro #Analytic conception of the brain/mind — i.e. by modeling the brain as an analytic machine and [universal quantum-information computer]() each of those questions above may be answered with at least as much depth as existing thought leaders.
+By establishing a #Neuro #Analytic conception of the brain/mind — i.e. by modeling the brain as an analytic machine and [universal quantum-information computer]() each of those questions above may beg answered with at least as much depth as existing thought leaders.

 (...), this allows the psychologist and neurologist to bridge Jüng’s ideas of [analytic psychology]() to neurology